SpookyLamb/witch-chess/README.md

 # Witch Chess!
 A currently incomplete chess game that can be played over the internet.
+Available here: https://witch-chess.vercel.app/

 ## local dev
 * $ `nvm use 20`